2024-FALL-DSC-412-001/DSC412_001_FA24_PR_xzhan232/README.md

 - **Statistics by Store-Product Breakdown**: Aggregated sales statistics for each store-product pair to understand average sales, variability, and performance.

 ## Modeling Approach
-The project implemented several time series forecasting models:
+The project implemented time series forecasting models:
-1. **LightGBM**: A gradient boosting model for predicting sales based on engineered features.
-2. **Exponential Smoothing Models**: Single, Double, and Triple Exponential Smoothing models to capture trends and seasonality.
-3. **ARIMA**: A classic time series model for sales prediction, particularly for cases with trend and seasonality.
-4. **SARIMA**: A seasonal version of ARIMA, specifically tuned for 2017 demand forecasting.
+1. **Random Forest Regressor**: The Random Forest Regressor was utilized to predict future values based on historical data.
+It is an ensemble learning method that combines multiple decision trees to enhance predictive performance.
+Features such as lagged variables, rolling averages, and time-based indicators (e.g., day of the week, month, etc.) were engineered from the time series data to serve as input predictors.
+This approach helps capture non-linear relationships and interactions between the variables.
+The model was fine-tuned using grid search or cross-validation to optimize hyperparameters like the number of estimators and maximum tree depth.

 ## Results and Evaluation
 Each model was evaluated based on forecasting accuracy by comparing predicted and actual sales values for 2017.
 The models were fine-tuned, and performance metrics were compared to determine the best approach for different scenarios.